CCI-MOC/hil/specs/README.md

 To create a spec:
 1. Create a new file in this directory using the template below.
 2. Submit a Pull Request with that change.
+3. When/if the spec is accepted, be sure to include `Implements #SPEC_PR` in the body of the implementing PR to ensure that reviewers can refer back to the specification.

 Please include at least these entries in your specification, adding others if you think them necessary: